-Thanks to the strong support of the community and a diverse group of donors, the 1994 Capital Campaign to build the current Health Care Centre and heli pad was more than successful - $250,000 more than the goal of $750,000 was raised.
-The Whistler Health Care Foundation was originally formed at the close of this campaign and mandated to manage the surplus funds.
+Thanks to the strong support of the community and a diverse group of donors, the 1994 Capital Campaign to build the current Whistler Health Care Centre and helipad was more than successful - $250,000 more than the goal of $750,000 was raised.
+The Whistler Health Care Foundation was established as a not for profit society at the close of this campaign and mandated to manage the surplus funds.

-In the six years following opening of the Centre, the funds were used to provide capital equipment and complete unfinished portions of the Centre to accommodate a new lab and physicians’ consulting rooms.
-An ultrasound unit was also purchased.
+In the six years following the opening of the Centre, the funds were used to provide capital equipment and complete unfinished portions of the Centre to accommodate a new lab and physicians’ consulting rooms.

-The Foundation collaborates with staff at the WHCC and with community physicians as well as with appropriate representatives of the Vancouver Coastal Health Authority, the primary administrative organization for health care in our area.
+The Foundation collaborates with staff at WHCC, with community physicians, with local government and with appropriate representatives of the Vancouver Coastal Health Authority, the primary administrative organization for health care in our area.

 Major items and projects funded by the Foundation in addition to the original $1,000,000 to construct and outfit the WHCC include the following:

 - $50,000 Orthopedic operating room at Squamish Hospital

 - $25,000 HOpe Centre at Lion’s Gate Hospital Contribution to the concurrent disorders unit

 In addition to these the Foundation has funded a multitude of smaller items, promoted advocacy and provided training identified as important by various practitioners and the community.